Abdulbari230/inet_4031_adduser_script/README.md

-# Puppet LAMP Stack

-This repository contains Puppet manifests for managing a LAMP stack and user configurations.

-## Files

-# INET4031 Add Users Script and User List!
+# Puppet LAMP Stack# INET4031 Add Users Script and User List!

 # This program uses Python to automate the process of adding users and groups to a system.